 - Approach the line slowly.
 If you are operating a vehicle, try to avoid making a left-hand turn onto the campus.
 It could cause you to be caught in the middle of an intersection if there are delays.

-- When travelling on to campus, be prepared to stop.
-Be prepared to wait until you can safely pass through the picket line.
+- When travelling onto campus, be prepared to stop.
+As well, be prepared to wait until you can safely pass through the picket line.

 - Be prepared for delays.
 Remember to operate your vehicle in a safe, respectful and lawful way.

 - Roll down your vehicle window or otherwise indicate your willingness to accept a pamphlet if offered.